 The Lab comprises faculty, researchers, students and alumni of IIM Udaipur, along with global domain experts from academia and industry, committed to producing knowledge on various aspects of consumer culture in India.

-The Lab will specifically focus upon bringing together perspectives from anthropology, sociology and psychology to understand the Indian consumer.
+The Lab will specifically focus upon bringing together perspectives from anthropology, sociology and psychology to understand the consumer culture.
 Further, the Consumer Culture Lab aspires to create and disseminate knowledge on qualitative research methods for both the academic and non-academic practitioners.
 The Lab recognizes the many cultural forces that are continuously influencing the everyday lives of the Indian consumers, both consciously and unconsciously.
 This Lab is exclusively dedicated to unpacking the complicated lives of Indian consumers.
 A broader aim is to showcase a more contemporary and current understanding of Indian consumers.